 "Rachael loves music and music loves Rachael.
 She is fearless, generous, fun to be around and she makes a beautiful sound."

 Miroslav Bukovsky - composer | arranger | jazz trumpeter (Wunderlust, Ten Part Invention)

 “Rachael has a world-class voice and the potential to build a classical performance career at the highest level.”

-Alan Hicks, Head of Voice, ANU School of Music
+Alan Hicks, formerly Head of Voice, ANU School of Music

 "Rachael, you're a goddess!
 I worship at your musical altar!"

 "Vocalist Rachael Thoms was sheer class."